 The BIT is to coordinate with Three Rivers College's resources to address the needs of students who are experiencing significant behavioral disturbances.
 The BIT process is also designed to provide members of the college community, who have concerns regarding students' behavior, with an easily-accessible avenue to report these concerns.
-Following a referral or information submission, the BIT will, when appropriate, identify treatment and/or referral recommendation options to the student, toward the ultimate goals of student health, safety, success, and retention.
+Upon a receipt of information or referral or, the BIT will, recommend options to the student, toward the ultimate goal of student health, safety, success, and retention.

 Complete BIT protocol can be downloaded here: BIT Protocol (PDF)

 Who can make a BIT referral?

 Anyone can, anyone that feels a student's behavior is concerning can make a BIT referral, including students, faculty, staff, parents, and community members.

 What happens after I make a referral?

 What happens to the student during the BIT process?

 BIT will provide students with confidential and proactive support, while offering resources and balancing the educational needs of students.

 How do I know if a concerning behavior is a BIT issue, or may it be more appropriately handled by other college resources?

 What Behaviors Should I Report?

 Three Rivers College employees and students are to report ALL incidents of student behavior that are unusual or alarming to the Behavioral Intervention Team (BIT).
 See the online report form to report an incident.

 The following are the types of behaviors that should be reported to the BIT: